Rel-incode/CristianaSantos/index.md

 # About me
 **What I do** - I am a Postdoctoral Researcher in Law and Technology in the [PRIVATICS Team](https://team.inria.fr/privatics/) at [Inria](https://www.inria.fr/en), working with [Nataliia Bielova](http://www-sop.inria.fr/members/Nataliia.Bielova/) and [Cédric Lauradoux](https://planete.inrialpes.fr/~lauradou/).
 Currently, I am doing research on legal and technical requirements for consent banners, dark patterns, and data subject rights, and I love it! ;)  :heart_eyes:  I was a lawyer by training and worked at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 **Profile** - I am a legal researcher with interdisciplinary experience in Law&Tech.
 The goal of my research is to make legal information structured and actionable for legal compliance, models and tools.
-I extract legal requirements from legal sources and collaborate with computer scientists to identify technical requirements for a concrete technology, and to build ontologies.
+I extract legal requirements from legal sources and collaborate with computer scientists to identify technical requirements for a concrete technology, and to build ontologies. **Research areas** - Data protection and privacy, Legal informatics, AI&Law.
 Find me on [Email](cristianasantos@protonmail.com), [Twitter](https://twitter.com/cristianapt?lang=en), [LinkedIn](https://www.linkedin.com/in/cristianateixeirasantos/)

-**Research areas** - Data protection and privacy, Legal informatics, AI&Law

 # Recent News